What is an SMTP Server?

 - NOOP: No operation; can be used to keep the connection open.

-The following flowchart can help you visualize when you would use specific SMTP commands:
+The following flowchart can help you visualize when you would use each SMTP command:

 The Importance of Email Validation in SMTP Communication

 Email validation is the process of verifying that an email address is valid and active before sending an email.
-It's vital because sending emails to invalid or fake addresses negatively impacts email deliverability and can tarnish your sender reputation.
+It’s a matter of vital importance because sending emails to invalid or fake addresses negatively impacts email deliverability, tarnishing your sender reputation.

 You can think of email validation as a gatekeeper that only permits legitimate email addresses through.
 It's like cross-checking a shipping address against a navigation system—if the address doesn't exist, the package cannot be delivered.